Cinderblook/Azure-K8S-Helm/README.md

  Deplying helm charts in Kubernetes within Azure using the AKS service.

- *This guide is essneitally a part 2, with part 1 being my Azure Terraform deployment using just the Kubernetes provider.
-Check out part one on my [Github Repo]() or on my [Site]()*
+ Check out this on my site: [Cinderblook.com](https://www.cinderblook.com/blog/terraform-azure-k8s-helm/)

 - Build a cluster that is running a few services
 - Have cluster automatically scale with load